Last update: August 27th, 2013

 - Root Apps

 Android Launchers and lock screen widgets are great tools to customize your Android experience without rooting your device.
-You are also able to root your device and customize it with a launcher and widgets afterwards.
+You are also able to root your device and customize it with a launcher and widgets afterward.

 This guide will use the Google Nexus 4 as an example but most of the things also apply to other Android devices.
 Some might require more work while others can be rooted quite easily, but in the end it’s no rocket science.